DerenB/Markdown-Notes/SchoolNotes/2023-01-Winter/471-Databases/471-LectureNotes1.md

       - Primary Key
       - Referential integrity
 - Data Manipulation Language (DML)
-  - Language for accessing and manipulating the data organized by the approproate data model
+  - Language for accessing and manipulating the data organized by the appropriate data model
     - DML also known as query language
   - 2 Classes of languages
-    - Prodedural - user specifies what data is required and how to get those data
+    - Procedural - user specifies what data is required and how to get those data
     - Declarative - user specifies what data is required without specifying how to get those data
   - SQL is the most widely used query language
 - SQL
   - widely used non-procedural language
   - application programs generally access databases through one of:
     - language extensions to allow embedded SQL
-    - application program interface (e.g. OOBCUDBC) which allow SQL queries to be sent to a databse
+    - application program interface which allow SQL queries to be sent to a database

 ### Database Design